Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Introduction

+In Section \ref{s:basic} we remind the reader basic notions related to spider mechanisms.
+We define the \textit{configuration space}, or the\textit{ spider space} of a mechanism.
+Its elements are all possible shapes of the given mechanism.
+Generically, it is a smooth manifold.
+The simplest examples of spiders are \textit{robot arms}, that is, one-legged spiders, and \textit{polygonal linkages} (two-legged spiders) are revised.

-In section \ref{s:sqmorse} we treat the critical point theory.
-Generically, the squared distance is a Morse-Bott function on the configuration space.
-We list its critical manifolds, show that they are equal to products of polygon spaces in Theorem \ref{t:critical} and derive a formula from their Morse-Bott indices in Theorem \ref{t:indices}.
+In Section \ref{s:sqmorse} we equip the spider space with the squared distance function from the body $X$ of the spider to some fixed point $Z$ in the plane.
+Generically, it is a Morse-Bott function on the configuration space.
+We characterize the stationary configurations, that is, we list its critical manifolds, show, in Theorem \ref{t:critical}, that they are equal to products of polygon spaces and derive a formula for their Morse-Bott indices in Theorem \ref{t:indices}.
+For a generic spider the stationary configurations of the squared distance are geometrically given by one of the following conditions: (i) the body $X$ and the point $Z$ coincide, (ii) one leg is aligned, and the point $Z$ lies on this line, (iii) two different legs are aligned.
+These positions occur as critical submanifolds in the spider space (especially if the legs have more than two edges).
+We describe them as products of polygon spaces.